Mounting a USB drive can become a real headache and maybe a waste of time, especially if you are new on Raspberry Pi and Linux commands.

 Create a small script to save your preferences

-Even if this was the manual way to mount a USB drive, I recommend saving this in a script if you are not familiar with this kind of command.
+Even if this was the manual way to mount a USB drive, I recommend saving it in a script if you are not familiar with this kind of command.

 Create a small script